hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

   enabled: true
 ---

-Hugging Face 🤗 has become a staple of LLM work.
-In particular, [Hugging Face's `transformers`](https://huggingface.co/docs/transformers/index) is a powerful library for working with transformer models, providing a wide range of pre-trained models and utilities for fine-tuning and deploying them.
-Different models have different interfaces, computational backends, etc. `transformers` provides a unified API for many models, making it easy to switch between them without having to learn a new API each time.
+When working with large transformer models programatically, different public models are stored in different formats, have different interfaces, are implemented in different backends, etc. Migrating from one to another can be a real pain.
+That's the problem that Hugging Face 🤗 and its [`transformers`](https://huggingface.co/docs/transformers/index) Python library aim to solve. `transformers` provides a unified API to fetch, use and fine-tune many models, making it easy to switch between them without having to learn a new API each time, which has turned it into a staple of LLM work.

-Although the AI world is going crazy over LLMs, DNA language models are where the money is.<d-footnote>Citation required</d-footnote> In this post, I use `transformers` to showcase an application of the [Nucleotide Transformer](https://www.nature.com/articles/s41592-024-02523-z) (NT), a DNA language model.
+Let's dive into the `transformers` library.
+Although big tech is going crazy over LLMs, DNA language models are where the money is.<d-footnote>Citation required</d-footnote> In this post, I use `transformers` to showcase an application of the [Nucleotide Transformer](https://www.nature.com/articles/s41592-024-02523-z) (NT), a DNA language model.
 And I use the NT to showcase `transformers`.

 As always, all the code used in this article is available [on Github](https://github.com/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/supplementary.ipynb).

 <!-- https://colab.research.google.com/github/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/main.ipynb -->

-# The Nucleotide Transformer
+# The Nucleotide Transformer: a worked-out training example

 The [Nucleotide Transformer](https://www.nature.com/articles/s41592-024-02523-z) (NT) was developed by [InstaDeep](https://www.instadeep.com/).
-The NT is an encoder-only transformer, and was in fact trained as a [BERT](<https://en.wikipedia.org/wiki/BERT_(language_model)>) via masked language modelling (MLM).
-This is shown in the figure below and fleshing out just below.
-In short, a fraction of the input DNA sequence is hidden from the model.
-The task of the model is to retrieve the masked subsequences using the rest of the sequence.
-The whole genome of 850 species was used in training.
+It's an encoder-only transformer, essentially a [BERT model](<https://en.wikipedia.org/wiki/BERT_(language_model)>) trained on the genomes of 850 species via masked language modelling (MLM).
+The figure below gives the basic idea.

 {% include figure.liquid path="assets/img/posts/2025-05-02-hf-transformers/nucleotide_transformer.jpg" class="img-fluid rounded z-depth-1" %}